-On January 28, 2022, the Company received a deficiency letter from the NYSE American LLC stating that Navidea wasnot in compliance with a certain NYSE American continued listing standard relating to stockholders' equity.
-Specifically, the deficiency letter stated that we are not in compliance with Section 1003(a)(iii) of the NYSE American Company Guide, which requires an issuer to have stockholders' equity of \$6.0 million or more if it has reported losses from continuing operations and/or net losses in its five most recent fiscal years.
-The deficiency letter noted that we had stockholders' equity of \$1.1 million as of September 30, 2021, and reported net losses from continuing operations in our five most recent fiscal years ended December 31, 2020.
+On April 8, 2022, the Company received a notification (the "Acceptance Letter") from the NYSE American that the Company's plan to regain compliance was accepted.
+The Acceptance Letter also stated that the Company is also not in compliance with Sections 1003(a)(i) and 1003(a)(ii) of the NYSE American Company Guide, which require an issuer to have stockholders' equity of (i) \$2.0 million or more if it has reported losses from continuing operations and/or net losses in two out of its three most recent fiscal years, and (ii) \$4.0 million or more if it has reported losses from continuing operations in three out of its four most recent fiscal years.
+The Acceptance Letter noted that the Company had stockholders' equity of \$624,743 as of December 31, 2021 and has reported net losses from continuing operations in its five most recent fiscal years ended December 31, 2021.